Gustav Nyquist: Detroit Red Wings

 On 20 August 2013, prior to the beginning of the 2013–14 season, the Red Wings signed Nyquist to a two-year, $1.9 million contract extension.
-On 2 February 2014, Nyquist registered his first career hat-trick in a game against the Washington Capitals.
-On 24 March 2014, Nyquist was named NHL's First Star of the Week; he led all NHL players with six goals and tied for the League lead with seven points in four games, helping the Red Wings earn seven of a possible eight points.
-Nyquist was also named the NHL Second Star of the Month for March.
+On 2 February 2014, Nyquist registered his first career hat-trick in a 6–5 overtime win over the Washington Capitals.
+On 24 March, Nyquist was named NHL's first star of the week; he led all NHL players with six goals and tied for the League lead with seven points in four games, helping the Red Wings earn seven of a possible eight points.
+He was also named the NHL second star of the month for March.
 He finished the month with the second-most goals, 12, and was tied for fifth with 18 points to help the Red Wings post a 7–6–2 record and move into the first wild card spot in the Eastern Conference.
 Nyquist scored in nine of 15 games, including a six-game goal streak, the longest by a Red Wing since 2010.
 Nyquist registered three two-goal games in March, and posted a career-high four-point night on 7 March.

 Nyquist finished the 2013–14 season with a team-leading 28 goals, in addition to 20 assists, in 57 games played for the Red Wings.
 He also led all NHL skaters with 23 goals from 20 January until the end of the regular season.
-With six game-winning goals, he became the youngest player to lead the Red Wings in that statistic since a 24-year-old Sergei Fedorov led the Red Wings with ten in 1993–94.
+With six game-winning goals, he became the youngest player to lead the Red Wings in that statistic since 24-year-old Sergei Fedorov led the Red Wings with 10 in 1993–94.

 On 15 October 2014, Nyquist played in his 100th career NHL game.
-He became the first Red Wing to score 35 or more goals in his first 100 career NHL games since Vyacheslav Kozlov recorded 37 goals for Detroit between the 1991–92 and 1993–94 seasons.
+He also became the first Red Wing to score 35 or more goals in his first 100 career NHL games since Vyacheslav Kozlov recorded 37 goals for Detroit between the 1991–92 and 1993–94 seasons.

-Following the 2014–15 NHL season Nyquist became a restricted free agent under the NHL Collective Bargaining Agreement.
+Following the 2014–15 season Nyquist became a restricted free agent under the NHL Collective Bargaining Agreement.
 The Red Wings made him a qualifying offer to retain his NHL rights and on 5 July 2015, Nyquist filed for salary arbitration.
-On 10 July 2015, the Red Wings signed Nyquist to a four-year, $19 million contract extension.
+On 10 July, the Red Wings signed Nyquist to a four-year, $19 million contract extension.

-On 15 February 2017, Nyquist was suspended for six games for dangerously high-sticking Minnesota Wild defenseman Jared Spurgeon in the face during a game between the two teams that took place three days earlier.
+On 15 February 2017, Nyquist was suspended for six games for dangerously high-sticking Minnesota Wild defenceman Jared Spurgeon in the face during a game between the two teams that took place three days earlier.

 San Jose Sharks

-On 24 February 2019, Nyquist was traded to the San Jose Sharks in exchange for a second-round pick in the 2019 NHL Entry Draft and a conditional third-round pick in the 2020 NHL Entry Draft.

-He scored six goals with five assists during 19 regular season games with his new team, and contributed one goal and ten assists during the 2019 Stanley Cup playoffs as the Sharks advanced to the Western Conference Finals, losing to the eventual Stanley Cup Champion St. Louis Blues.
+On 24 February 2019, Nyquist was traded to the San Jose Sharks in exchange for a 2019 second-round pick and a 2020 conditional third-round pick.
+He recorded six goals and five assists during 19 regular season games with his new team, and contributed one goal and ten assists during the 2019 Stanley Cup playoffs as the Sharks advanced to the Western Conference finals, losing to the eventual Stanley Cup champion, the St. Louis Blues.